Higher Education Service Institutes: Structure

-All LLDIKTI branch offices are equal and responsible with the responsibilities regarding the maintenance of higher education standards and fostering the human resources quality and cooperation between the private universities and public universities in their respective areas and all are equally answered to the Ministry of the Education, Culture, Research, and Technology.
+All LLDIKTI branch offices are equal and responsible for the maintenance of higher education standards and fostering the human resources quality and cooperation between the private universities and public universities in their respective areas and all are equally answered to the Ministry of the Education, Culture, Research, and Technology.
 For development of organizational affairs and human resources of LLDIKTIs, the LLDIKTIs received technical guidance from the General Directorate of Higher Education (now General Directorate of Research, Technology, and Higher Education) and the General Directorate of Vocational Education of the Ministry of the Education, Culture, Research, and Technology, and administrative guidance from the General Secretariat of the Ministry of the Education, Culture, Research, and Technology.

 All LLDIKTI institutions, regardless their area of responsibility, each has same organization structure: